-We believe that our cash and cash equivalents as of June 30, 2019, expected revenue, and proceeds from our initial public offering in April 2019 will be sufficient to meet our capital requirements and fund our operations for at least the next 12 months.
+We believe that our cash and cash equivalents and investments as of March 31, 2020, expected revenue and proceeds from our public offering in May 2020, will be sufficient to meet our capital requirements and fund our operations for at least the next 12 months.
 However, we have based these estimates on assumptions that may prove to be incorrect, and we could spend our available financial resources much faster than we currently expect.
 Our future funding requirements will depend on many factors, including: